Using Our Scale For Good: The Importance of Investing in People

 Today, as McDonald’s continues its commitment to using the company’s Scale for Good, we’re announcing a global goal to reduce barriers to employment for two-million young people by 2025, through pre-employment job readiness training, employment opportunities and workplace development programs.
 This builds on our longstanding commitment to provide advancement opportunities for all through programs that provide education, career and tuition assistance like Archways to Opportunity, or leadership training at Hamburger University and Apprenticeships.
 In partnership with independent franchisees, local community organizations and the International Youth Foundation (IYF), which has over two decades experience in youth development around the world, we will pilot this initiative in Chicago.
 Our goal is to reduce barriers to employment for 4,000 young people in the city, before rolling it out to select cities in the U.S. from 2019 onwards.
 This initiative will also be expanded to participating global markets through locally-relevant training programs and partners, starting from 2019.

 As part of this goal, we’re also joining the Global Initiative on Decent Jobs for Youth, led by the International Labour Organization, to help accelerate global efforts to tackle youth unemployment.
-According to the ILO Global Employment Trends for Youth 2017 report, one-third of the world’s young people are not engaged in employment, education or training, which can dramatically impact their skills development, earning capacity, long-term employability and wellbeing.
+According to the ILO Global Employment Trends for Youth 2017 report, one in four of the world’s young people are not engaged in employment, education or training, which can dramatically impact their skills development, earning capacity, long-term employability and wellbeing.
 As a major employer of young people, McDonald’s has the potential and the scale to help bridge this opportunity gap.

 As we embark on this ambitious goal, we know it will take all of us across business, government and civil society to work together to give youth the opportunity they deserve.
 I look forward to learning from this important community of partners, advocates and young people to make a real, lasting impact.